learn-academy-2023-alpha/week-2-assessment-RichDTran/interview-questions.md

 Researched answer:Filter creates an array filled with all elements pass a test implemented by the function and search for specifics through a function and logs those specifics back .
 Such as finding fruits in a array of vegetables and fruits.
 Map creates a new array going through EACH element in a function like dividing all numbers by 2 and logging those answers in its return.

+//**UPDATE : .map will touch each value in array and produce what is being called for(output) in a new array like multiplication or %
+.filter will create a new array and output a given specifically looking for in a parameter such as looking for vowels in a word.

 1. What is iteration?